How to Use Personality Assessments to Find a Career You Love

 I’m an INTJ, and according to 16 personalities, I’d make a great engineer, lawyer, or freelance consultant.
 Blech.
 I hate all of those!

 Plus, reading the descriptions at face value kind of sounds like INTJ’s should be locked away in a room, isolated from other humans, as they scheme and plot their way to world domination.
+I know a lot of INTJ’s, and the reality of how these traits show up is much more nuanced.

 If I hadn’t dug deeper, I never would have found my way to becoming a Coach.